• Home

 • Sprinkle the tops with dried parsley or a little smoked paprika before baking for color

-These are filling enough to be dinner on their own — 2 rolls per person is usually plenty for adults, 1–2 for kids.
+These are sufficiently filling to be considered a dinner by themselves — for adults, 2 rolls per person is usually plenty, and for kids, it is 1-2.
 But if you want sides:

 • A simple green salad balances the richness of the rolls